Become a Curriculum Designer

 This is a high impact, high-commitment role at Stanford.
 Please read the entire description of the role and its expectations before applying.

 Graduate and professional students are invited to apply to work as a Peer Learning Consultant in the Curriculum Design division.
 As a Curriculum Designer, consultants will develop academic skills curriculum and content as well as student learning programming for Stanford students.
-This division is considered the backbone of the Peer Learning Consultant Program and the work in this division is integral to the work of all of the other divisions.
-PLCs in this division start at $28/hour and are expected to work a minimum of 4 and a maximum of 8 hours per week.
+PLCs in this division start at $29/hour and are expected to work a minimum of 4 and a maximum of 8 hours per week.

 What you’ll do